Connecting multiple sites under the same automatic translation account shares their translation memory, glossary, and word quota.

 When you’re ready, simply follow the user interface to connect or disconnect your other websites to the “main” one.

-If both sites have active, separate subscriptions for automatic translation you need to:
+If both sites have active, separate accounts for automatic translation you need to:

-- Cancel the subscription on one of these two sites.
+- Cancel the account on one of these two sites.

-- Wait for the charge to be triggered for the canceled subscription (usually takes about an hour).
+- Wait for the charge to be triggered for the canceled account (usually takes about an hour).

-- Get the connection code from the site where you canceled the subscription and enter it into the site with the still active subscription.
+- Get the connection code from the site with the canceled account and enter it into the site with the still active account.

 You cannot connect add a “main” site to another one.